pallets-eco/flask-security/docs/api.rst

     .. versionadded:: 3.3.0

+.. data:: tf_validation_token_set

+    Sent went the two factor validation cookie is set.
+In addition to the app (which is the sender) it is passed `user.fs_uniquifier` and `token` arguments.

+    .. versionadded:: TBD

 .. data:: us_security_token_sent

     Sent when a unified sign in access code is sent.
 In addition to the app